radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 * all X.509v3 Subject Alternative Name
 * all X.509v3 Certificate Policy

-In TLS-PSK operation at least the following parameters of the TLS connection should be exposed:
+In TLS-PSK operation at least the following information from the TLS connection should be exposed:

 * Originating IP address
 * TLS-PSK Identifier